dazzirous/Final_Project/README.md

 4. **Integration:** Integrate all components and perform testing to ensure accuracy and usability.

 ### **Challenges**
-The model can be a little dumb when asking it easy questions.
-But it is capable of reframing its answer if you give it direction.
-Broke the model when accepting a pull request.
-I wasnt able to access it anymore and was getting errors when I tried to interact with any requests in git.
-So I scraped it and added new code that looked better and had more focused functionality.
-Not only that but changing the code somehow broke brians code that was working fine before.
-Now we have to go back and figure out why that isnt working as well.

-Asked the chat bot consecutive questions, it worked.

-Here's a README file for your Python project:

----

-Here's the updated README file with the revised section:

----
+One of the key challenges we faced was that the model sometimes struggled with answering straightforward questions, often requiring additional guidance to reframe its responses effectively.
+This highlighted the model's limitations in handling simple queries without explicit direction.

+Another significant issue occurred when we accepted a pull request that inadvertently broke the model.
+Following this, I could no longer access the model and encountered errors whenever I attempted to interact with any requests in Git.
+As a result, I had to scrap the existing code and replace it with new code that not only improved functionality but also focused on more specific tasks.
+However, this change had unintended consequences: it disrupted Brian's code, which had been working fine prior to the update.
+This setback requires us to revisit and debug the affected parts to restore their functionality.

+Despite these challenges, we did observe that the chatbot performed well when asked consecutive questions, demonstrating its ability to handle sequential interactions effectively.

 # Wikipedia Article QA and Sentiment Analysis